fire control tips for the manufacturing industry

 • Any overspray should be removed to prevent the buildup of combustible residues.

-• Paint booths should be protected with a suitable fixed fire suppression system.
+• Ensure paint booths are equipped with a reliable fire suppression system.

 If you want to speed up the cleanup process, you could even consider lining the booth with thin paper sheets to be replaced at least once a day.